Cacodemon345/uefidoom/readme.md

 # Cacodemon345's UEFI-DOOM (forked from warfish's DOOM repo)

 A port of DOOM to UEFI systems.
-Tested with: QEMU with OVMF, MSI B150M-PRO-VD UEFI firmware, a HP Pavilion Coffee Lake laptop.
+Tested with: QEMU with OVMF, MSI B150M-PRO-VD UEFI firmware, a HP Pavilion 8th Gen laptop.

 # Building
 Prerequisites: